-The high reproductive potential of the New Zealand mudsnail enables it to reach extraordinary densities in some locations.
+The high reproductive potential of New Zealand Mudsnail enables it to reach extraordinary densities in some locations.
 Researchers at Montana State University have reported densities of up to 750,000 snails per square meter in Yellowstone National Park.
-Large colonies of New Zealand mudsnails can comprise up to 95 percent of the total macroinvertebrate biomass and consume up to half of the available food in a stream.
-New Zealand mudsnails may outcompete or displace native snails, mussels, and aquatic insects which native fish species depend on for food.
+Large colonies of New Zealand Mudsnails can comprise up to 95 percent of the total macroinvertebrate biomass and consume up to half of the available food in a stream.
+New Zealand Mudsnail may out-compete or displace native snails, mussels, and aquatic insects which native fish species depend on for food.
 This disruption of the food chain may ultimately result in reduced growth rates and smaller populations of economically important fish species.